yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

     restart: unless-stopped
 ```

-If you are integrating a custom agent, ensure your agent server runs and is accessible via a URL first.
+If you're integrating a custom agent, ensure your agent's server runs and is accessible via a URL first.

-**Note:** Make sure the agent server ports are not conflicting.
+**Note:** Each agent server must use a unique port number.
+If two agents are assigned the same port in your Docker Compose or server configuration, they will fail to start due to a port conflict (`port already in use` error).
+To avoid this, assign a different port to each agent and update both your Docker Compose file and the corresponding URLs in `agents-config.ts` so the frontend can connect to each agent correctly.

 **2.** Add a new entry to the `chatAgents` array in [agents-config.ts](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/agents-config.ts) file with the new agent's `id`, `name`, `description`, and any `suggestedActions`.

-For instance, to integrate the `swapping-agent-no-wallet`, add its configurations right after the `lending-agent-no-wallet`'s:
+For example, to integrate the `swapping-agent-no-wallet`, add its configuration right after the entry for `lending-agent-no-wallet`:

 ```
 export const chatAgents = [